-Accountability and Quality Improvement in Internal Evaluation: Self-assessment and Third-party Quality Check With the aim of enhancing its internal evaluation function to achieve the evaluation objectives (learning lessons for improvement and fulfilling its accountability) more effectively and efficiently.
-JICA has established evaluator's self-assessment and external third-party quality check systems to ensure the quality of internal evaluations.
-Based on advice from the Advisory Panel on Enhancement of Ex-post Evaluation, JICA has developed check sheets to define requirements and as guidelines for conducting project evaluations smoothly, improving their evaluation reports, and enhancing the quality of evaluation. procedures for good and high-quality evaluation.
+Accountability and Quality Improvement in Internal Evaluation: Self-assessment and Third-party Quality Check

+With the aim of enhancing its internal evaluation function to achieve the evaluation objectives (learning lessons for improvement and fulfilling its accountability) more effectively and efficiently, JICA has established evaluator's self-assessment and external third-party quality check systems to ensure the quality of internal evaluations.

+Based on advice from the Advisory Panel on Enhancement of Ex-post Evaluation\, JICA has developed check sheets to define requirements and procedures for good and high-quality evaluation.
 These check sheets are used for self-assessment and third-party quality checks.
-More specifically, ○Third-party quality check: External third party verify the evaluation reports made by internal they offer perspectives to examine the appropriateness of the evaluation process, the validity of the ratings of the each evaluation criteria (relevance, evaluators (e.g. overseas office) by examining the objectivity and effectiveness/impact, efficiency, and sustainability), the validity of the impartiality of the judgements and the specificity and practicability of the conclusions, recommendations, and lessons learned, and the consistency recommendations and lessons learned.
-The verification results are sent to of the overall evaluation report.
-These checklists enable evaluators (e.g. the evaluators (e.g. overseas office), along with advice from the Advisory Panel on Enhancement of Ex-post Evaluation, and used as feedback to overseas office) and external third party reviewer assess the conformity with the requirements and procedures for high-quality evaluation.
-The improve the quality of internal evaluations in the future.
-These verification checklists include following perspectives: whether the evaluators conduct summaries are also disclosed to the public in order to enhance tasks with full understanding on the evaluation framework; whether the accountability evaluation report contains all the necessary information; whether the evidence on the ground for judgements and factors are stated; whether the The Advisory Panel on Enhancement of Ex-post Evaluation, consisting of external experts, was established in description is coherent; and whether evaluation constraints (if any) and FY2016 to develop new methods and systems to track and analyze in greater depth the process of generating project effects, in addition to assessing the project effects themselves, and maintain and enhance the quality of their influence on the evaluation results are described.
-In order to improve internal evaluations Purpose of the systems
+More specifically, they offer perspectives to examine the appropriateness of the evaluation process, the validity of the ratings of the each evaluation criteria (relevance, effectiveness/impact, efficiency, and sustainability), the validity of the conclusions, recommendations, and lessons learned, and the consistency of the overall evaluation report.
+These checklists enable evaluators (e.g. overseas office) and external third party reviewer assess the conformity with the requirements and procedures for high-quality evaluation.
+The checklists include following perspectives: whether the evaluators conduct tasks with full understanding on the evaluation framework; whether the evaluation report contains all the necessary information; whether the evidence on the ground for judgements and factors are stated; whether the description is coherent; and whether evaluation constraints (if any) and their influence on the evaluation results are described.
+In order to improve their evaluation reports, the overseas offices (evaluators) try to tick off as many items as possible on the checklist in their evaluation process.

-Part II

-Part I

-their evaluation reports, the overseas offices (evaluators) try to tick off as many items as possible on the checklist in their evaluation process

-Self-assessment:
+♦Self-assessment: